Reviewed and updated Dec 2019

 If you have ever questioned why some people can achieve more out of their training than others, with less effort and intensity, then genetics can be an answer.

 There is no doubt that physical fitness is influenced by numerous environmental factors.
-Training programmes, diet plans, and high-quality equipment make a big contribution towards and can improve overall physical performance.
+Training programs, diet plans and high-quality equipment make a big contribution towards ,and can improve, overall physical performance.
 However, there is a critical factor underlying all of this, which may eventually be the most important of all - your GENES.

 Years of physiological research in physical fitness have resulted in comprehensive knowledge of how our genes are able to influence the way we respond to certain physical exercises.
 It is now becoming more apparent why some individuals can get better and faster results than others.

 Currently, research has identified over 150 genes associated with fitness and physical performance and studies are still going to evaluate the importance of exercise genomics.